Skip to main content

 Resource Information

 Anyone who takes fisheries resources may be required to provide information on the species, number, weight or other information pertinent to management of resources.
 Anglers are encouraged to report all fishing activity after each trip.
-Visit NJ Fish & Wildlife's Volunteer Angler Survey at dep.nj.gov/njfw/fishing/marine/volunteer-angler-survey/.
+Visit NJDEP Fish & Wildlife's Volunteer Angler Survey at dep.nj.gov/njfw/fishing/marine/volunteer-angler-survey/.

 Methods of Recreational Fishing